ham357/mock_mercari/README.md

 ### Association
 - belongs_to :user
 - has_one :order
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
 - has_many :product_images